brandur/sorg/content/drafts/ruby-memory.md

 ## Allocating an object (#allocating)

-Now that we're armed with a basic understanding of the heap, we're getting closer to understanding why our mature Unicorn processes can't share anything with their parent (some readers may have guessed already).
+Now that we've seen some basics of the heap, we're getting closer to understanding why our mature Unicorn processes can't share anything with their parent (some readers may have guessed already).
 Let's get the rest of the way by walking through how Ruby initializes an object; in this case a string.

 The entry point is `str_new0` (from [`string.c`][strnew0]):